Rani Gindl invited me to her blog parade and asked a question that sounds simple but goes quite deep when you think about it: What is Selfcare for me?

 Knowing and using energy sources

-Self-care also means being honest with myself.
+Selfcare also means for me: being honest with myself.
 When do I need rest?
 When do I need strength?
 When do I have to let go and when do I have to take action?

-I have learned to read my body and not fight against it but work with it.
+I have learned to read my body and not fight against it, but to work with it.
 That is perhaps the most valuable thing my background has given me.

 Roots as a source of strength

 My family, my history, my name: Ngoc Ha, the Pearl River.
-That is no coincidence.
-My roots run deep, and that gives me support.
+None of this is a coincidence.
+My roots run deep, and that exactly gives me support.

-Self-care also means knowing and honoring these roots.
-Not dismissing the wisdom of ancestors but using it as a foundation while being open to what the modern world has to offer.
+Selfcare also means for me to know and honor these roots.
+Not to dismiss the wisdom of ancestors, but to use it as a foundation while being open to what the modern world has to offer.

-What works for one person might not suit the next.
+What works for one person may not suit the next at all.
 That’s why I find it so important to get to know your own body and listen to it.

-What I have taken from all these years in Vietnam and Austria, from the pharmaceutical industry and traditional medicine, is this: Self-care is not a break from life.
+What I have taken away after all these years from Vietnam and Austria, from the pharmaceutical industry and traditional medicine, is this: Selfcare is not a break from life.
 It is life.

 Thank you, Rani Gindl, for this wonderful invitation to reflect. 💛